juhasev/sample-ninja-help/projects.md

 > The sampling engine always attempts to complete all projects regardless of the priority setting.
 The sampling engine uses the priority setting to determine in which order the currently fielding projects get to use any new panelists awailable.
 All new registerered, uploaded panelists and all panelists that are continuously freed as the business rules exclusions expire are added to the available sample pool.

 #### NAME
 This is internal project name.
-This name is never disclosed to the panelists
+This name is never disclosed to the panelists.

 #### ERROR INDICATOR
 If you see an error indicator on your project something may have gone wrong.
 Click on the error indicator to see the details.